disarm-platform/docs/api-docs.md

 # API docs

 The API provides access to DiSARM algorithms, functions and models.
+Each algorithm can be accessed headless (i.e. via http request without an interface) or via a simple user interface (UI).
+See Algorithm-specific docs for a list of each algorithm available and links to the UIs and source code.

 ## General instructions